-The situation of non-resident employees can be summarised as follows: for every day of employment physically carried out outside Luxembourg, that day is no longer taxable in Luxembourg; by agreement with the bordering countries, an annual tolerance period exists, ranging from 19 days with Germany to 34 days with Belgium and, from 2023, to 34 days (versus 29 days in 2022) with France, during which the activity carried out outside Luxembourg remains taxed there.
+The situation of non-resident employees can be summarised as follows: for every day of employment physically carried out outside Luxembourg, that day is no longer taxable in Luxembourg; by agreement with the bordering countries, an annual tolerance period of 34 days exists with Germany, Belgium and France, during which the activity carried out outside Luxembourg remains taxed there.
+From the 35th day, tax is payable in the country of residence for the entire period.
 However, unilaterally, the Grand Duchy considers up to 50 non-taxable days in Luxembourg to check whether the rate of assimilation to a resident is achieved.